12 Easy Steps To Becoming an English-Spanish Translator

 Many online courses teach you the basics of the job and address any doubts on how to become a translator.
 Check out this course on Udemy on becoming a translator without a degree.

-5. Certify Yourself as a Translator
+5. Get Certified as a Translator

 It’s easier than you think.
 On this website, you can find information about the American Translators Association Exam and how to prepare for it.
-Download for the free certification handbook, see how the exam is graded, and even take a practice test.
+Download the free certification handbook, see how the exam is graded, and even take a practice test.

-6. Choose your Field
+6. Choose Your Specific Field of Translation

 You may become a general translator but concentrating on a niche boosts the number of potential jobs for you.